blazingdrummer/BakedModpack/README.md

     - simply don't save your game in the Bazaar or do your shopping beforehand
   - (not really a bug?) going to the next stage toggles `noclip` off and takes focus away from the console
 #### Multiplayer-Only
-  - price labels on the modded portions of the Bazaar display as gold rather than lunar coins for clients (e.g. $1 instead of 1 lunar); also affects fuel array chest
+  - price labels on the modded portions of the Bazaar display as gold rather than lunar coins for clients (e.g. $1 instead of 1 lunar)
   - Scavengers don't scale back items to compensate for item sharing, resulting in large power spikes for players
     - try picking up `{# of items}/{# of party members}` items
-  - the red item cauldron in the Bazaar gives the player a red item directly into their inventory, but also drops one on the ground, resulting in duplication
+  - the red item cauldron in the Bazaar and the Overgrown printer both give the player an item directly into their inventory, but also drop one on the ground, resulting in duplication
     - simply don't pick up this item; in the case that you accidentally do and want to remove it, simply use the command `remove_item {item_name} 1`
-  - prices for the BiggerBazaar chests show up as money and not lunar coins when playing as client; the values are still accurate

 For a more up-to-date list, check the `#known-issues` channel on the [Discord](https://discord.gg/QRtdUbV).

 # Contact Info
-Join the [Baked Discord](https://discord.gg/QRtdUbV), or DM on Discord or Twitter [@blazingdrummer](https://twitter.com/blazingdrummer).
+Join the [Baked Discord](https://discord.gg/QRtdUbV), or DM me on Discord or Twitter [@blazingdrummer](https://twitter.com/blazingdrummer).
 **Please don't bug other devs with issues or feedback!
 I'd be happy to help you!
 I'll pass on any information the others will need, so try steer clear of the #tech-support channel of the main modding Discord with Baked-related questions if possible.
 Thanks!**

 ## Credits